 - a.
 Continue the existing urban/rural boundary lines around Pescadero and San Gregorio. - b.
-Consider amendments to these boundaries and/or adoption of an urban/rural boundary around La Honda. - c.
-Consult with communities regarding proposed amendments to the urban/rural boundary surrounding Rural Service Centers prior to adoption of such amendments.
+Consider amendments to these boundaries and/or adoption of an urban/rural boundary around La Honda.

 9.17 Criteria for Expansion of the Urban/Rural Boundary Around Existing Rural Service Centers